jmhuie/SlicerBiomech/README.md

 # Workflows
-Below are some instructions for how to use Segment Geometry, including a step-by-step guide for general use cases and some details on the more technical tools.
+Below are instructions for how to use Segment Geometry, including a step-by-step guide for general use cases and details on the more technical tools.
 Segment Geometry provides an example dataset in the Sample Data module.
 It consists of a salamander
 CT scan from <a href="https://www.morphosource.org/media/000049486" target ="_blank">MorphoSource</a>, a segmentation file that contains an isolated humerus and solid humerus segment for measuring compactness, and a linear transformation node.
 You may choose to follow along with the instructions using the sample data set or your own.